Last update: November 28th, 2017.

 This year, we address the following topics:

-There will be a single assignment covering both topics, which needs to be made by the entire team of students.
+For each individual topic there will be an assignment, which needs to be made by a team of 2 to 3 students.

 Course objectives (content-wise):